-What if an Associate arrives with an un-roadworthy vehicle?
+What if an Associate arrives with an un-roadworthy machine?

-The Test must only be carried out in a vehicle which appears to be road legal; Inform the ASDM and IAM RoadSmart of the decision to terminate the Test as soon as possible, by phone or email.
+The Associate may only take the Test on a motorcycle which appears to be road legal; Inform the ASDM and IAM RoadSmart of the decision to terminate the Test as soon as possible by phone or email.